 In Visual Studio you can write LINQ queries in Visual Basic or C# with SQL Server databases, XML documents, ADO.NET Datasets, and any collection of objects that supports IEnumerable or the generic IEnumerable<T> interface.
 LINQ support for the ADO.NET Entity Framework is also planned, and LINQ providers are being written by third parties for many Web services and other database implementations.

 You can use LINQ queries in new projects, or alongside non-LINQ queries in existing projects.
-The only requirement is that the project target .NET Framework 3.5 or later.
+The only requirement is that the project target version 3.5 of the .NET Framework.